 Development of conversation techniques, vocabulary, use of idiomatic expressions and phonetic accuracy in order to converse on diverse topics in a range of contexts.
+Offered even year spring semesters.

 SPAN 235 - Introduction to Reading Literature in Spanish (3 credits)

 Selected readings from Spanish and Latin American literature that reflect a variety of genres, serve as the foundation for discussion of literary concepts and terminology in order to enhance reading comprehension, and expand students' understanding of literature beyond the level of a simple plot summary.